joatca/temp-email/README.md

 	# maximum number of addresses that will be tracked matching a pattern - this is mainly to avoid a DOS attack
 	max-per-pattern 50

-    # any address beginning with "foo" gets sent to "bar@example.com", expiring after 48 hours
+    # any address beginning with "foo" gets sent to "bar@example.com", expiring 48 hours after first use
     /^foo/ diamond@example.com 48h

     # the same but only works 3 times: